4.8

 Image: Tripadvisor.com

-Built during the reign of Louis XIV, the Royal Chapel was the fifth and he last one to be constructed at the palace since the reign of Louis XIII.
+Built during the reign of Louis XIV, the Royal Chapel was the fifth and the last one to be constructed at the palace since the reign of Louis XIII.

-Robert de Cotte finished the project after the death of the architect to the King.
+Robert de Cotte completed the project following the death of the king’s architect.

-The chapel is finished with Gothic architecture and was dedicated to Saint Louis, the patron saint of the monarch and a member of the royal family.
+Featuring Gothic architecture, the chapel was dedicated to Saint Louis, the monarch’s patron saint and a member of the royal family.

 The Gallery of Great Battles